 2. Trust your gut.
 People evaluating creative will often second-guess a sudden, positive visceral response, because they think they need to be level-headed and evaluate it more “strategically.”
 They do, but if doesn’t move you it doesn’t matter.
 And if it moves you, it’ll move others.
 Unfortunately, when it comes to creative, we tend to trust our negative instincts more than our positive ones.
 (Sigh.)

 3. Right vs. Good.
 In the golden age of Hollywood, an expression was invariably heard whenever a film was well-made but didn’t register on an intellectual or emotional level: “They filmed the script.”
-“They filmed the brief,” describes advertising and creative work that, while possessing all the required content and even a touch of persuasiveness, lacks an intriguing insight that makes it good.
+“They filmed the brief” describes creative work that, while possessing all the required content and even a touch of persuasiveness, lacks an intriguing insight or unusual creative touch that makes it good.

 5. Donʼt wimp out.
-Nobody wakes up in the morning looking for your ad.
+Nobody wakes up in the morning looking for your ad, says ad legend Geoff Roche.
 You’ve got to stop people in their tracks with boldness, something surprising, a human truth.
 It’s not about being provocative: it’s about not being ignored.
 This applies far beyond advertising, from how you write a letter to how you make a presentation.

 6. One sentence.
 This is a test that I apply to all creative ideas: if you can’t describe the idea in one simple sentence, it isn’t a simple idea, so it probably isn’t a very good one.
 Even the best complex pieces of communication, such as speeches or presentations, are rooted in one central idea.